Treadmill Calorie Calculator

 Factors Affecting Your Calorie Burn

-The number of calories burned during treadmill exercise varies based on:
+The number of calories burned during treadmill exercise varies based on all forms of physical activity, including treadmill workouts, which contribute to your total calorie burn:

 - Your current body weight and composition